 Choose a Loud & Clear way to communicate these main attributes, also facilitates the purchase process: use color code on the packaging, making the product visible as much as possible, and starting to move the communication from puppies to people – closer to our reality.

 Work as hard as you can to make the process Engaging, by offering trials and by actually thinking with an omnichannel perspective – establishing a dialogue online and offline and being digitally focused, once this is the already present future.
-Quilted Northern did that in the USA, launching a great campaign with Amazon to offer to digital shoppers 45% discount once they subscribed for an automatic product deliver.
+Quilted Northern did that in the USA, launching a great campaign with Amazon to offer digital shoppers 45% discount once they subscribed for an automatic product delivery.

 What are the main challenges you experienced when trying to create value for your brand?
 Or which were your best practices?
 Share them with us 😉